How to Enable or Disable Memory Compression in Windows 11

 Is memory compression safe to turn off on low-RAM systems?

-It is safe to turn off, but it is not recommended.
+Turning it off is safe, but going that route lacks recommendation.
 On systems with low RAM, memory compression is essential to keep your computer usable.
 Turning it off will likely cause your system to become very slow or unresponsive as it struggles to manage memory without compression.

 Was this guide helpful?